The Confident Eater

 Dinner ideas for very fussy eaters, Judith Yeabsley|Fussy Eating NZ, cheese pizza #dinnerideasforveryfussyeaters, #dinnersforfussyeaters, #dinnersforforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters

-My advice is start with basic foods and gently and consistently introduce more complexity.
+What often works best (for you and for them) is to start with basic foods and gently and consistently introduce more complexity.
 This is a process not an overnight magic trick.
 To add sauce to pasta may take quite a long time, for example, but the upsides are worth the wait!

-Remember, we are starting with the premise that there is always something there a child is okay to eat:
+Remember, you are starting with the premise that there is always something there a child is okay to eat.

-1. Potatoes – carbohydrates are generally the easiest foods for fussy eaters.
+And even better, let’s start with carbohydrates which are generally the easiest foods for fussy eaters.

-i) Fries – hot chips are frequently accepted so having a version at home gives a filling addition to a meal.
-There are many frozen/oven bake versions that can be the easiest start.
+i) Fries – hot chips are frequently accepted so serving a version at home provides a filling addition to a meal.
+There are many frozen/oven bake versions and often store-bought are the easiest to accept initially.

 If frozen fries are accepted, then moving gently to home-made is a great goal.

-ii) Potato skins – roasting potato skins until they are crispy.
-You can add sour cream, ketchup, cheese etc.
+ii) Potato skins – roast potato skins until they are crispy.
+Dependent upon preference, you can add sour cream, ketchup, cheese etc.

 iii) Fried potatoes – steam mini cubes of potato and then fry until crispy.
 It’s a good start towards roast potatoes.